tanujnotes/Olauncher/README.md

 It's getting too crowded in there.
 This is a "minimal" launcher afterall.

+Olauncher recently got an [article in AndroidPolice](https://www.androidpolice.com/2020/09/21/olauncher-gives-your-home-screen-an-open-source-minimalist-makeover/) and after that I recieved tons of messages to either fix something or add features.
+I'm working on them but it will take some time.
+Your understanding and patience is appreciated.

 ## Contact
 Tanuj M. ([@tanujnotes](https://twitter.com/tanujnotes))

 ## License
 [GNU GPLv3 ](https://www.gnu.org/licenses/gpl-3.0.en.html)

+In case you want to donate, use this link: www.buymeacoff.ee/tanujnotes

+Thank you.